lanl/benchmarks/doc/sphinx/05_mlmd/mlmd.rst

 Training HIPNN Model
 --------------------
-For the training task, only a single FOM needs to be reported, the average epoch time found in the ``model_results.txt`` file.
+For the training task, only a single FOM needs to be reported, the 1 / average epoch time found in the ``model_results.txt`` file.

-* On Chicoma using a single GPU - 1 / FOM Average Epoch time:  1/0.24505662 = 4.05709
+* On Chicoma using a single GPU - 1 / Average Epoch time:  1/0.24505662 = 4.05709
-* On Crossroads using a single node - 1 / FOM Average Epoch time:   1/1.67033911= .5986808
+* On Crossroads using a single node - 1 /  Average Epoch time:   1/1.67033911= .5986808

 Simulation+Inference
 --------------------